Bitcoin Release Unpacked

 Building From Source vs Getting Binaries

 Since Bitcoin is an open source project, you can fetch its source code and compile it yourself.
 However, this practice is discouraged because it’s far more complicated compared with getting a pre-compiled package.
 Some might think that building from source is safer, but it couldn’t be further from the truth.
-The archive with pre-built binaries is no less secure than the source code itself because it’s protected by a bunch of cryptographic signatures which you can verify if you suspect that your archive might have been tampered with.
+The archive with pre-built binaries is no less secure than the source code itself because it’s protected by cryptographic signatures which you can verify if you suspect that your archive might have been tampered with.

 Extracting Files From the Archive